-If I had to tell you about all inspiring things related to Festa Major de Gràcia, the list would have no end!
+If I had to share with you all inspiring things related to Festa Major de Gràcia, the list would have no end!

 The Gràcia district in Barcelona is well-known for everyone who loves romantic places, bohemian style and moody nights in coffee bars.
 However, during festival days, you should forget about a quiet walk through the narrow streets.
-Every year in August, these alleys are changing diametrically and become a centre of dance, art and culture.
+Every year in August, these alleys are changing diametrically and become a center of dance, art, and culture.

 5. Mixture of local traditions, Catalan culture, and art

-Festa Major de Gràcia is the street festival organised every year between 15th and 21st of August.
+Festa Major de Gràcia is a street festival organized every year between 15th and 21st of August.
 In the nineteenth century, Gràcia was an independent village.
 From 1897, it’s the official part of Barcelona.
 Gràcia has an artistic atmosphere what makes this area the ideal spot for bohemian lovers.
-You can find here the unusual architecture, narrow alleys and numerous squares with coffee-houses, streetlights, and benches.
+You can find here the unusual architecture, narrow alleys, and numerous squares with coffee-houses, streetlights, and benches.
 There are hidden also small shops with organic food, handicrafts or clothes from natural materials.

-During the Festa Major de Gràcia event, the image of the area is entirely different.
+During the Festa Major de Gràcia event, the whole area is changing entirely.
 This week-long festival consists of street parades, exhibitions, workshops, dance evenings, sightseeing monuments, speeches and more!
-Gràcia is transforming in these days into a vibrant cultural and social centre.
-You can take part in concerts, shows, design contests, games as well as the book exchange.
+Gràcia is transforming into a vibrant cultural and social center.
+You can join concerts, shows, design contests, games as well as the book exchange.